 Zinc is a necessary trace element with numerous biological roles.
 It aids in metabolism and immunity, promotes healthy skin and hair, speeds up the healing of wounds, and may even boost fertility.
 In a nutshell, zinc is essential for proper body function.
 Since this is the case, it’s even more crucial that we watch out for it when we eat.

-In this article, we will walk you through the amazing benefits of Zinc which many of us are not aware of.
-We shall also look into the recommended quantity that is recommended and through various different types of natural foods like fruits, vegetables, and nuts that are available before us.
-Following is a complete list of zinc-rich foods that can be incorporated into your diet.
+In this article, we will walk you through the amazing benefits of zinc, which many of us are not aware of.
+We shall also look into the recommended quantities and the various types of natural foods, such as fruits, vegetables, and nuts, available to us.
+The following is a complete list of zinc-rich foods that can be incorporated into your diet.
 The recommended daily allowance of zinc is 10mg for men and 7 mg for women.

-Is there a reason why zinc is good for you?
+There is a reason why zinc is good for you.

 Although only about 2–4 g of zinc is actually present in the body, it plays a crucial role in maintaining a healthy metabolism.
 Because of its role in cell division, zinc is directly related to skin and hair health, as well as to the speed with which wounds heal.